 Students who identify as Radiologic Technology majors will receive notice from the Registrar's office about scheduling their information session.
-The mandatory information session will be scheduled on a weekday in spring semester for the prospective student only after all other requirements have been met.
+The mandatory information session will be scheduled on a weekday in the summer semester for the prospective student only after all other requirements have been met.
+For those who meet the admissions criteria, interviews with clinical staff from affiliated hospitals follow the information session.